molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 ##Phenotype file, covariate file
 Phenotype and covariate files have the same basic format.
-We use a tab separated table, with individuals on columns and probes or covariates on the rows.
+We use a tab separated text-based table, with individuals on columns and probes or covariates on the rows.

 ###File example
 <pre>